Verizon PESTEL/PESTLE Analysis & Recommendations

 3. Increasing emphasis on business sustainability (opportunity)

-This part of the external analysis identifies natural disasters as a significant threat to business, in terms of potential damage to infrastructure, such as the telecommunications infrastructure that supports the services of Verizon Wireless.
-This ecological external factor has the potential to reduce or stop the company’s operations.
+This part of the external analysis identifies natural disasters as a significant threat to business, in terms of potential damage to infrastructure, such as the telecommunications infrastructure that supports Verizon’s services.
+In this PESTEL analysis, such an external factor has the potential to reduce or stop the company’s operations.
 On the other hand, the remote or macro-environment presents opportunities based on the increasing availability of renewable energy.
 This macro-environmental factor can improve firms’ sustainability efforts.
-For example, Verizon’s corporate social responsibility strategy can include this external factor to support corporate citizenship programs.
-Such sustainability efforts and corporate citizenship programs also address the increasing emphasis on business sustainability in the industry environment.
-The combination of the ecological external factors in this component of the PESTEL/PESTLE analysis should prompt Verizon Communications, Inc. to exploit opportunities for its corporate social responsibility fulfillment.
+Verizon’s corporate social responsibility strategy can include this external factor to support corporate citizenship programs.
+Sustainability efforts and corporate citizenship programs address the increasing emphasis on business sustainability in the industry environment.
+The combination of the external factors in this component of the PESTLE analysis prompts Verizon Communications Inc. to exploit opportunities for its corporate social responsibility fulfillment.

 Legal Factors

-This component of the PESTEL/PESTLE analysis deals with the influence of laws and legal systems on Verizon and its remote or macro-environment.
-Laws and regulations impose restrictions and requirements on companies, such as requirements on the operations of Verizon Wireless in the telecommunications industry.
-The legal external factors in the industry environment of Verizon Communications, Inc. are as follows:
+This component of the PESTLE analysis deals with the influence of laws and legal systems on Verizon and its remote or macro-environment.
+Laws and regulations impose restrictions and requirements on the company’s operations in the telecommunications industry.
+The legal factors in the industry environment of Verizon are as follows:

 1. Competition law (threat and opportunity)